pypa/pipenv/docs/dev/contributing.rst

 5. Run the entire test suite again, confirming that all tests pass *including the ones you just added*.
 6. Send a GitHub Pull Request to the main repository's ``master`` branch.
-   GitHub Pull Pipenv are the expected method of code collaboration on this project.
+   GitHub Pull Requests are the expected method of code collaboration on this project.

 The following sub-sections go into more detail on some of the points above.